Terms and conditions of enrolment at ELC for students that book directly with us

 Applicants with disabilities or special educational needs

 - If you have any physical disability or special educational needs (eg dyslexia), we request that you advise us prior to booking a course so that we can advise you as to the suitability of the course and any reasonable additional support that we may be able to offer.
-Please see the policy on our website www.elc-schools.com/policies.
+Please see the Policy on admission for students with disabilities or special education needs.

 Students aged under 18